 Characteristics of the lake and samples taken

 The water level of Organic Lake was measured by surveying as +1.886 m relative to the survey mark (NMV / S / 53) located at S 6827′28.3″ E07811′20.9″.
 Water was collected from Organic Lake on 10 November 2008 through a 30 cm hole in the 0.8 m thick ice cover above the deepest point in the lake.
 The sampling hole (S 6827′22.2″ E 7811′23.9″) was established following bathymetry measurements constructed on a metric grid.
 Samples were collected for metagenomics, microscopy and chemical analyses at 1.7, 4.2, 5.7, 6.5 and 6.7 m depths (maximum lake depth 6.8 m).
 For metagenomics, lake water was passed through a 20 µm pore size pre-filter, and microbial biomass captured by sequential filtration onto 3.0 µm, 0.8 µm and 0.1 µm pore size 293 mm polyethersulfone membrane filters, and samples immediately preserved in buffer and cryogenically frozen in liquid nitrogen, as described previously (Ng et al., 2010; Lauro et al., 2011).
 Between 1–2 L of lake water was sufficient to saturate the holding capacity of the filters.
-DNA was extracted from the filters, samples sequenced using the Roche GS-FLX titanium sequencer, and reads processed to remove low quality bases, assembled and annotated, as previously described (Ng et al., 2010; Lauro et al., 2011).
+DNA was extracted from the filters, samples sequenced using the Roche GS-FLX titanium sequencer, and reads processed to remove low quality bases, assembled and annotated, as previously described (Ng et al., 2010; Lauro et al., 2011) (summary of metagenomic data available in Supplementary Table S1).

 Physical and chemical analyses